-2020 \$'000 2019 \$'000
+2021 \$'000 2020 \$'000

 Current

-Receivables 220 236
+Receivables 83 220

-Less allowance for doubtful debts - (2)
+Less allowance for doubtful debts - -

-Prepayments 45 49
+Prepayments 159 45

-GST input tax recoverable 39 49
+GST input tax recoverable 7 39

-Accrued revenues 7 12
+Accrued revenues 6 7

-Total current receivables 311 344
+Total current receivables 255 311

 Receivables arise in the normal course of providing services to the public.
 Receivables are normally settled within 30 days after the issue of an invoice or the goods/services have been provided under a contractual arrangement.
-Receivables, prepayments and accrued revenue are non-interest bearing.
-Receivables are held with the objective of collecting the contractual cash flows and they are measured at amortised cost.